Syed Samsam Bukhari

 Syed Samsam Ali Shah Bukhari (Urdu: سید صمصام علی شاہ بخاری) (born 20 April 1967) is a Pakistani politician and a former Member of the National Assembly of Pakistan from NA-145 (Okara-III) for the Pakistan Peoples Party Parliamentarians.
 He is from the village of Karmanwala, Okara District and resides in Lahore, Punjab.
 He was a member of the Provincial Assembly of the Punjab from October 2018 till January 2023.
 He had been Provincial Minister of Punjab for Information and Culture from 6 March 2019 to 19 July 2019 after resignation of Fayyaz ul Hassan Chohan.
 On 20 July 2020, he was appointed provincial minister of Punjab for Fisheries and Wildlife and stayed in that role until April 2022.

 Education

 Masters in English Literature, Government College University Lahore.

 Career

 Sumsam Ali Shah Bukhari was introduced into politics in 2002 by Late Syed Sajjad Haider Kirmani, 5 times MNA and District Nazim at the time.
-Syed Sajjad Haider Kirmani held Syed Sumsam Ali Shah's family in high regard and was very fond Syed Sumsam Ali Shah Bukhari.
+Syed Sajjad Haider Kirmani held Syed Sumsam Ali Shah's family in high regard and was very fond of Syed Sumsam Ali Shah Bukhari.
 He treated him like a son.
-He graciously had him fight the election his own constituency.
+He graciously had him fight the election in his own constituency.
 Syed Sajjad Haider Kirmani had served as minister several times, he was uncle of Syeda Jugnu Mohsin MPA.
-Under the guidance of Syed Sajjad Haider Sumsam Ali participated his first election as an independent candidate.
+Under the guidance of Syed Sajjad Haider Sumsam Ali participated in his first election as an independent candidate.
 In 2002 he lost to Syed Gulzar Sabtain (PML-Q).
 The nature of this win was very questionable and there was no doubt that Sumsam's inexperience was used against him and the ballot was tampered with.
 Despite the loss he continued to work hard for the people of his district and was always popular due to his hard work and honest nature.

-Sumsam Ali participated in the 2008 general Elections from PPPP ticket and this time he succeeded with a heavy margin from Syed Gulzar Sabtain.
-He was given the portfolio of Minister Of State for information due to his strong public relations.
-The Samsam's relations with Alnoor family from Rajowal are good.
-These relations played an important role behind his success in 2008 and 2018.
-He worked honestly and built a good political position for himself nationally.
-He was one of the few who have never been involved in or named for any corruption.